paretile/paretile-site/README.txt

-This is my Hugo site.
+This is my Hugo site deployed on GitHub Pages.